PhMajerus/FIGfonts/README.md

 The characters are 8×16 pseudo-pixels for half-width and 16×16 pseudo-pixels for full-width, rendered as 4×4 and 8×4 octants characters respectively.
 It uses four rows and supports codepage 932.

 For people not familiar with DOS/V, it contained a special text-mode display driver as well as a software font to be able to render multi-byte character sets (MBCS) such as CP932.
 This made it possible to support thousands of ideographs (kanji) required by JIS X 0208.
 This font is based on the original glyphs from `ANK16.FNT` and `KANJI16.FNT`, which together make the Japanese software font from MS-DOS 6.2/V, and contains all of the characters supported by CP932.
+That includes all JIS X 0208 kanji (2965 level 1 kanji + 3390 level 2 kanji + 仝 = 6356 ideographs), and NEC PC-98 and IBM DOS/V extensions (361 kanji).
 This might just make it the largest FIGlet font ever, as it contains 7524 characters!

 It does not require an ANSI/VT terminal (does not use escape sequences) and works fine with FIGlet, but the terminal must support the octants characters.